lewdavidson/free-study-friday/README.md

   I will do that by:

-    * Hosting a meet at my house with a few classmates to do mock whiteboarding sessions.
+    * Hosting a meet at my house with a few classmates to do mock white-boarding sessions.

     * Watching videos and reading blogs about how to prepare for a technical interview.